-- 1.1.1 These Standing Financial Instructions (SFIs) are issued in accordance with the Financial Directions issued by the Scottish Ministers under the provisions of the National Health Service (Scotland) Act 1978, the National Health Service (Financial Provisions) (Scotland) Regulations 1974, Section 4, together with the subsequent guidance and requirements contained in The Health Act 1999, NHS Circular No 1974 (GEN) 88 and Annex, and NHS MEL 1994 (80) for the regulation of the conduct of the Board, its members and officers, in relation to financial matters they shall have effect as if incorporated in the Standing Orders (SOs) of the Board. - 1.1.2 These SFIs detail the financial responsibilities, policies and procedures to be adopted by the Board.
+These Standing Financial Instructions (SFIs) are issued in accordance with the Financial Directions issued by the Scottish Ministers under the provisions of the National Health Service (Scotland) Act 1978, the National Health Service (Financial Provisions) (Scotland) Regulations 1974, Section 4, together with the subsequent guidance and requirements contained in The Health Act 1999, NHS Circular No 1974 (GEN) 88 and Annex, and NHS MEL 1994 (80) for the regulation of the conduct of the Board, its members and officers, in relation to financial matters they shall have effect as if incorporated in the Standing Orders (SOs) of the Board.
+These SFIs detail the financial responsibilities, policies and procedures to be adopted by the Board.
 They are designed to ensure that its financial transactions are carried out in accordance with the law and Scottish Government policy in order to achieve probity, accuracy, economy, efficiency and effectiveness.
-They should be used in conjunction with the Reservation of Powers to the Board (Standing Orders Section 20 a)) and the Scheme of Delegation adopted by the Board. - 1.1.3 These SFIs identify the financial responsibilities that apply to everyone working for the Board.
+They should be used in conjunction with the Reservation of Powers to the Board (Standing Orders Section 20 a)) and the Scheme of Delegation adopted by the Board.

+These SFIs identify the financial responsibilities that apply to everyone working for the Board.
 They do not provide detailed procedural advice.
-These statements should therefore be read in conjunction with the detailed departmental and financial operating procedures. - 1.1.4 Statutory Instrument (1974) No 468 requires NHSScotland Finance Directors to design, implement and supervise systems of financial control and NHS Circular 1974 (Gen) 88 requires the Hospital's Finance and EHealth Director ("Finance Director") to: - approve the financial systems; - approve the duties of officers operating these systems; and - maintain a written description of such approved financial systems, including a list of specific duties - 1.1.5 As a result, the Finance Director must approve all financial procedures.
+These statements should therefore be read in conjunction with the detailed departmental and financial operating procedures.

+Statutory Instrument (1974) No 468 requires NHSScotland Finance Directors to design, implement and supervise systems of financial control and NHS Circular 1974 (Gen) 88 requires the Hospital's Director of Finance and eHealth ("Finance Director") to:

+- Approve the financial systems. - Approve the duties of officers operating these systems. - Maintain a written description of such approved financial systems, including a list of specific duties.

+As a result, the Finance Director must approve all financial procedures.
 Should any difficulties arise regarding the interpretation or application of any of the SFIs then the advice of the Finance Director must be sought before acting.
-The user of these SFIs should also be familiar with and comply with the provisions of the Board's SOs. - 1.1.6 Failure to comply with SFIs and SOs is a disciplinary matter that could result in dismissal.
+The user of these SFIs should also be familiar with and comply with the provisions of the Board's SOs.

+Failure to comply with SFIs and SOs is a disciplinary matter that could result in dismissal.